CapitalOnTap/marqeta-csharp-core-sdk/README.md

 You can obtain a developer public sandbox by signing up to marqeta as per instructions [here](https://www.marqeta.com/docs/developer-guides/core-api-quick-start#_create_an_account).

 ## Generating SDK
-Execute the `dotnet fsi GenerateSdkFromSourceUrl.fsx` command in root source directory.
+Execute the `dotnet fsi GenerateSdkFromSourceUrl.fsx` command in the root source directory.
 This will execute the F# script via F# interactive.

 ### What does the script do?
 1. Download the latest [CoreAPI.yaml](https://raw.githubusercontent.com/marqeta/marqeta-openapi/main/yaml/CoreAPI.yaml) from [Marqeta OpenAPI repository](https://github.com/marqeta/marqeta-openapi).